Higher rank sheaves on threefolds and functional equations: Abstract

 \section{Abstract}

-We consider the moduli space of stable torsion free sheaves of any rank on a smooth projective threefold.
+{We consider the moduli space of stable torsion free sheaves of any rank on a smooth projective threefold.
 The singularity set of a torsion free sheaf is the locus where the sheaf is not locally free.
 On a threefold it has dimension $\leq 1$.
-We consider the open subset of moduli space consisting of sheaves with empty or 0-dimensional singularity set.

-For fixed Chern classes $c_1,c_2$ and summing over $c_3$, we show that the generating function of topological Euler characteristics of these open subsets equals a power of the MacMahon function times a Laurent polynomial.
+We consider the open subset of moduli space consisting of sheaves with empty or 0-dimensional singularity set. \\ For fixed Chern classes $c_1,c_2$ and summing over $c_3$, we show that the generating function of topological Euler characteristics of these open subsets equals a power of the MacMahon function times a Laurent polynomial.
 This Laurent polynomial is invariant under $q \leftrightarrow q^{-1}$ (upon replacing $c_1 \leftrightarrow -c_1$).
-For some choices of $c_1,c_2$ these open subsets equal the entire moduli space.

-The proof involves wall-crossing from Quot schemes of a higher rank reflexive sheaf to a sublocus of the space of Pandharipande-Thomas pairs.
-We interpret this sublocus in terms of the singularities of the reflexive sheaf.
+For some choices of $c_1,c_2$ these open subsets equal the entire moduli space. \\ The proof involves wall-crossing from Quot schemes of a higher rank reflexive sheaf to a sublocus of the space of Pandharipande-Thomas pairs.
+We interpret this sublocus in terms of the singularities of the reflexive sheaf.}